Role of impurity statistics and medium constraints in polaron-polaron interactions: Summary of results

-where $\mathcal{E}$ is the energy density, and we take the limit of vanishing impurity densities $n_\sigma,n_{\sigma'}$.
-In the absence of the medium, this definition simply yields $F_{n,\sigma\sigma'}=f$.
-Note that in the case of fermionic impurities, there is a kinetic-energy term $\sim n_\sigma^{5/3}$ that contributes to $\mathcal{E}$ at zero temperature and which we must remove before performing the second derivative since this does not constitute an interaction between polarons.
+where we take the limit of vanishing impurity densities $n_\sigma,n_{\sigma'}$.
+In the absence of the medium, this definition simply yields $F_{n,\sigma\sigma'}=f^{(0)}$.
+The prime on $\mathcal{E}$ signifies how, in the case of fermionic impurities, we must remove the single-particle kinetic-energy term $\sim n_\sigma^{5/3}$ appearing in Eq.~\eqref{eq:energydensity2} before performing the second derivative since this does not constitute an interaction between polarons.

 Similarly, at fixed medium chemical potential, we have